Few things are more adorable than a chinchilla.

 Simply meaning, a chinchilla does best when with other chinchillas and guinea pigs do best with other guinea pig companions.

-It is not recommended to have them co-habituating with different rodents, and bonding typically will not take place taking this approach.
+It is not recommended to have them co-habituating with different rodents, and bonding typically will not take place with this approach.

-Overall, adopting either of these pets will net you a loving bond and a pet that ultimately understands and recognizes their owners and family members.
+Overall, adopting either of these pets will net you a loving bond and a pet that ultimately understands and recognizes its owners and family members.

-Overall, regardless if you pick a chinchilla or a guinea pig, they both have socialization requirements that need to be met before ultimately making the decision to adopt one or the other.
+Overall, whether you pick a chinchilla or a guinea pig, they both have socialization requirements that need to be met.

-The initial cost between both pets is going to be relatively similar during the initial adoption except for two factors.
+The initial cost between both pets is relatively similar during the initial adoption, except for two factors.

-Most commonly, it’s possible to adopt a chinchilla for roughly $150.00 compared to a guinea pig, which will only run you about $40.00-$60.00 dollars depending on where you choose to adopt from and if you decide to use a reputable breeder or not.
+Most commonly, it’s possible to adopt a chinchilla for roughly $150.
+A guinea pig will only run you about $40 to $60, depending on where you choose to adopt from, and if you decide to use a reputable breeder or not.

 Outside of these items, neither of these pets require too much money out of pocket after the initial adoption.

-The adoption is the most expensive day owning either of these pets and gets extremely cheap to care for both pets going forward.
+In plain English: the adoption is the most expensive day you’ll have when owning either of these pets.
+It gets extremely cheap to care for both pets going forward.

 This is one positive I love about owning a pet chinchilla, and I would imagine most guinea pig owners feel the same way.

-A guinea pig, on the other hand, will not try an escape as much in the early days of ownership and are easier to get in and out of the cage.
+A guinea pig, on the other hand, will not try an escape as much in the early days of ownership and is easier to get in and out of the cage.

-The best way to ensure your chinchilla behaves in the same fashion is to work with them each day so they can rest assured that you are safe and begin to trust you.
+The best way to ensure your chinchilla behaves in the same fashion is to work with it every day, so it can rest assured that you are safe and begin to trust you.

 Once this takes place, both pets can be handled with ease, and both can be cuddly and loving companions.

-With chinchillas, the most common issue you need to be cautious of is teeth issues or overgrown teeth.
+With chinchillas, the most common issue you need to be cautious of is teeth issues, especially overgrown teeth.